Usage

 Exporting Layers

-Open your image in GIMP and select File → Export Layers...
+Open an image in GIMP and select File → Export Layers....

 A dialog appears that allows you to adjust export settings, such as the output folder, filenames and the file extension.